TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 interprets the incoming value as uid of the Object to be created and sends a request to the *Storage Backend* to find an Object with this uid.
-If the Object can be reconstructed fully valid it is passed to the Method as argument.
-Inside of the Method :class:`showAction()` the newly created Object is passed on to the view, which is taking care of the HTML output as usual.
+If the Object can be reconstructed fully valid it is passed to the method as argument.
+Inside of the method :class:`showAction()` the newly created Object is passed on to the view, which is taking care of the HTML output as usual.